 The Whole Earth and Watershed Festival is an annual, community-wide celebration of Earth Day featuring activities, exhibits, live music, and local food that will delight and inspire people of all ages.
 This annual event demonstrates our commitment as both individuals and as a community to work together for the health and livability of the north state region and our planet.

-This event, now in its 11th year, is organized by a group of businesses, non-profits, and community organizations who volunteer their time to ensure the success of this event.
-The Festival takes place each year on the 4th Saturday of April.
+This event, now in its 12th year, is organized by a group of businesses, non-profits, and community organizations who volunteer their time to ensure the success of this event.
+The 2018 Festival will take place on Saturday April 21, 2018 from 11am to 5pm.
 The focus of the Festival is 3 fold: a) to promote healthy living; b) to build healthy communities; and c) to restore a healthy planet.

 Sustainability at the Festival